 What Are The Options? – Global Payroll Models

-Both of these models are still current in 2012, and indeed most global payroll structures fall into one of the two categories, although the aggregator approach is more common in outsourced scenarios.
+Both of these models are still current, and indeed most global payroll structures fall into one of the two categories, although the aggregator approach is more common in outsourced scenarios.

 Still, for those organizations that have a wide variation in workforce sizes between countries, a two- tier approach may be used; whereby a “pure” global system may not fit the situation even though the organization wishes to accrue as many global benefits as possible.
 In the countries with smaller employee populations, the cost of centralizing the payroll management can outweigh the benefits (often outsourcing services apply minimum headcount thresholds or fixed start-up costs) and so the organization may implement a fully-centralized set up for the territories in which it has a larger presence—continuing with a local in-country approach (or some sort of hybrid structure) for the less-populated locations.